TheAnister/webpage-viewer/README.md

 # Releases
 You can view all releases with their release notes at https://github.com/TheAnister/webpage-viewer/releases/

-You can also view releases on our website at https://jaskaranpython.glitch.me/webviewer.html
+You can also view releases on our website at https://jaskaranpython.glitch.me/webviewer.html or https://theanister.github.io/

 # Other Projects
 There are currently no other python projects by the official JASKARANYPTHON on github, but you can browse it on https://jaskaranpython.glitch.me